 Some of the North Umpqua and tributaries are open for trout (those above Slide Creek Dam): check the fishing regulations to see which areas are closed.

-Note that as of July 1, fishing in the fly water area is restricted to the use of a single, barbless, unweighted artificial fly.
+Note that as of Oct.
+1, fishing in the fly water area is restricted to the use of a single, barbless, artificial fly.